<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Now that you have identified each athlete and placed them into four quadrants you can begin to think about different ways of training.
 The four quadrants as outlined above, now become four different ways to train. ("Buckets")

 Clicking on Kahil's most recent Countermovement Jump (Hands on Hips) we see that he is low in specific metrics.
 The arrows and colors (i.e. red, yellow, green) highlight where Kahil is at in relation to the comparison population & date range.
 These are adjusted by clicking the wheel icon underneath export.
-This image below is comparing Kahil to the group "ER Fitness" and a date range set at all-time.
+The image below is comparing Kahil to the group "ER Fitness" and a date range set at all-time.
 Another common group that you might compare to is a position group (i.e. sprinters) and a specific period of time (i.e. early off-season training block).

 The arrows and colors easily allow you to see where he stands.
 Yellow indicates that the athlete is between 1-2 Standard Deviations away, whereas red indicates over 2 Standard Deviations.
 The page also gives you a modified z-score to show you how far away from the mean he lies.
 For modified z-scores 100 would be the highest value, 50 would be the mean, and 0 would be the worst in the system for the selected population.
 This provides us with a deeper layer of feedback to train Kahil in relation to his peers.